WiproOpenSource/openbdre/README.md

-# Bigdata Ready Enterpise Open Source Software
+# Bigdata Ready Enterprise Open Source Software

 Released under Apache Public License 2.0.
 You can get a copy for the license at http://www.apache.org/licenses/LICENSE-2.0.